Affected City Services

 Emergency child care for essential frontline workers

 The City of Hamilton has partnered with our three licensed home child care agencies to offer emergency licensed home child care to health care and other essential frontline workers during the pandemic, free of charge.
 Eligible workers include those working in health care, police, fire, paramedics, Public Health, long-term care, HSR and correctional officers.
+View the full list of workers eligible for Emergency Child Care in the City of Hamilton.

 The three agencies are Todays Family, Wee Watch Golfwood, and Wee Watch Galbraith.